-NAMI works on a number of policy issues that impact people with mental illness and their families, including reforming the criminal justice system.
+NAMI works on a number of public policy issues that impact people with mental illness and their families, including reforming the criminal justice system.

 For the last 30 years, NAMI has been at the forefront to bring Crisis Intervention Team (CIT) programs to cities across the country.
 CIT programs are innovative community collaborations that look to improve police response to people with mental illness and divert people away from jail and into treatment.
 You can learn more about CIT on our website here.

 NAMI is also actively involved in the Stepping Up Initiative in partnership with the National Association of Counties (NACO), the Council of State Governments (CSG) and the American Psychiatric Association Foundation.
 This initiative aims to help communities reduce the number of people with mental illness in jails.
 To date, 461 counties have passed resolutions to achieve this goal through screening and connection to treatment.